Luc Bequette: 2021 season

 Taking advantage of the NCAA blanket waiver, allowing all 2020 Fall sports athletes to retain a year of eligibility due to COVID-19, Bequette entered the transfer portal again.
 He returned to the California Golden Bears for his seventh season in the Summer before the 2021 college football season.
 He awaited approval from the NCAA concerning his eligibility to compete in the Fall 2021 season.

-Bequette was cleared for the 2021 season in August and was also added to Jon Wilner's 2nd Team All-PAC-12 list.
+Bequette was cleared for the 2021 season in August and was also added to Jon Wilner's 2nd Team All-Pac-12 list.

 In 2021, Bequette added 41 tackles, 4.5 TFLs, 3.5 sacks, and 4 PBUs across 11 games.
 His 11 games played and 11 starts put him in at 64 career games played and 60 career starts to end his collegiate career.
-From 2017-2021, Bequette started 57 consecutive games before missing the game against the Arizona Wildcats due to contracting COVID-19, which ended his streak.
+From 2017 to 2021, Bequette started 57 consecutive games before missing the game against the Arizona Wildcats due to contracting COVID-19, which ended his streak.
 Bequette's 57 consecutive starts are an NCAA record according to STATS.

 Statistics

 Prospective pro career

-Bequette was not drafted in the 2022 NFL Draft.
-However, in preparation for that draft and a potential pro career, he participated in the College Gridiron Showcase All-Star game from January 8 - January 12.
-Bequette tested at Cal's Pro Day where he repped 225 pounds on the bench press for 25 reps, jumped 33 inches in the vertical jump, jumped 9 feet 4 inches in the broad jump, ran a 5.11 second 40-yard dash, ran a 4.58 second 20-yard shuttle, and ran a 7.62 second 3-cone drill.
+Bequette was not drafted in the 2022 NFL draft.
+However, in preparation for that draft and a potential pro career, he participated in the College Gridiron Showcase All-Star game from January 8 to January 12.
+Bequette tested at Cal's Pro Day where he repped 225 pounds on the bench press for 25 reps, jumped 33 inches in the vertical jump, jumped 9 feet 4 inches in the broad jump, ran a 5.11-second 40-yard dash, ran a 4.58-second 20-yard shuttle, and ran a 7.62-second three-cone drill.
 In addition, Bequette ran through position-specific drills to conclude the event.
 Bequette's 33-inch vertical jump would have tied for first place among defensive tackles at the 2022 NFL Combine.